Macrometacorp/docs/docs/collections/dynamo/dynamo-table-settings.md

 ## Dynamo Table Settings

-Dynamo Table settings are displayed as a table schema, similar to the following code block.
+Dynamo Table settings are displayed as a table schema similar to the following code block.

 ```json
 {